The History Of The AMA

 The national organizing groups, the FAM, the M&ATA, and finally the AMA, produced souvenir items for participants in the Gypsy Tours.
 These items--watch fobs, belt buckles, pins, etc.--have become prized collectors items in recent years.

-The backbone of that calendar of activities is the AMA's network of chartered clubs, which put on more than 750 road-riding events yearly.
+The backbone of that calendar of activities is the AMA's network of chartered clubs and promoters, which put on more than 750 road-riding events yearly.
 The Association's efforts to bolster this network stretch back to the economically depressed '30s, when the AMA initiated a national club-activity contest.
 These annual contests considered club member mileage, AMA membership percentage, and club appearance as primary contest criteria.
 The winner of the first national club contest was the Fritzie Roamers Club of Springfield, Massachusetts, in 1934.

 However, the biggest step the AMA has taken in advancing the interests of road riders took place in 1976 when the Association formally established a separate road-riding program and hired a full-time road-riding development manager.
+Engaging road and recreational off-road motorcyclists is the day to day mission of the AMA’s riding department.
+In addition to overseeing AMA chartered club activities and sanctioned riding events, the department ensures members have the opportunity to be recognized for annual and lifetime mileage through the AMA LongRider program and to become more involved at AMA events as volunteers.

 When it was founded in 1924, the American Motorcycle Association had an instant commitment to motorcycle competition.
 A.B.
 Coffman, previously the M&ATA's Competition Committee chairman, was named the AMA's first secretary, and he quickly built the AMA into the controlling body ensuring that competition rules would be build around the ideals of safety, fairness and spectator appeal.